bobthecow/homebrew-php/README.md

 ## Requirements

 * Homebrew
-* Snow Leopard or Lion - Untested against Mountain Lion
+* Snow Leopard, Lion, Mountain Lion.
+Untested everywhere else
+* The homebrew `dupes` tap - `brew tap homebrew/dupes`

 ## Installation

 _[Brew Tap]_

+Setup the `homebrew/dupes` tap which has dependencies we need:

+    brew tap homebrew/dupes

-Run the following in your commandline:
+Then, run the following in your commandline:

     brew tap josegonzalez/homebrew-php

 ## Usage

+Tap the `homebrew/dupes` repository into your brew installation:

+    brew tap homebrew/dupes

 Tap the repository into your brew installation: